aaronfeingold/fest-vibes-ai-ETL/README.md

 ## Installation

 ### Step 1: Install `pyenv`
 `pyenv` is a simple, powerful tool for managing multiple versions of Python.
 Follow the instructions below to install `pyenv` on your system.
+If interested in learning more, check [this project](https://github.com/aaronfeingold/ajf-fedora-workstation-ansible)

 #### On Linux:
 ```sh